 Reptiles and amphibians can carry various atypical Mycobacterium species including Mycobacterium marinum, M. fortuitum and M. chelonae.
-All can be associated with acute or chronic disease but many animals are long-term carriers before clinical disease is detected.
+All can be associated with acute or chronic disease, but many animals are long-term carriers before clinical disease is detected.
+If any carries show any signs of disease, these can be in the form of skin lesions or deformed bones.
+People acquire these bacteria via contact with contaminated water or infected animals.
 Persons infected with mycobacteriosis may develop “fish tank granulomas” which appear as skin ulcers or nodules usually on the hands.
 Immunosuppressed persons can develop lymphadenitis & pulmonary disease similar to tuberculosis or more severe disseminated disease.

 Campylobacter, Aeromonas, Edwardsiella, Escherichia coli, Klebsiella, Serratia and Flavobacterium meningosepticum and other bacteria are pathogens which may be transmitted by contact with abraded skin or wounds or accidental ingestion of feces, contaminated water or other materials.
+In animals, the disease may present as discoloration of the limbs (amphibians) or thins (fish).
 Contact may result in wound infections and ingestion can result in gastroenteritis with vomiting and diarrhea.
 More severe & potentially life-threatening disease and septicemia may occur in immunosuppressed persons.